ppernias/scolaia-builder/specifications.md

 This architectural approach keeps the system **coherent, extensible, and maintainable** as new capabilities are added, while supporting both educational and professional users effectively.

-# Requirements Document for ADLBuilder
+# Requirements Document for ADLMaker

 ## Functional Requirements